Shreveport, Louisiana: Civil War and Reconstruction

 During the American Civil War, Shreveport was the capital of Louisiana from 1863 to 1865, having succeeded Baton Rouge and Opelousas after each fell under Union control.
 The city was a Confederate stronghold throughout the war and was the site of the headquarters of the Trans-Mississippi Department of the Confederate Army.
 Fort Albert Sidney Johnston was built on a ridge northwest of the city.
 Because of limited development in that area, the site is relatively undisturbed in the 21st century.

 Isolated from events in the east, the Civil War continued in the Trans-Mississippi theater for several weeks after Robert E. Lee's surrender in April 1865, and the Trans-Mississippi was the last Confederate command to surrender, on May 26, 1865.
 "The period May 13–21, 1865, was filled with great uncertainly after soldiers learned of the surrenders of Lee and Johnston, the Good Friday assassination of President Abraham Lincoln and the rapid departure of their own generals."
 In the confusion there was a breakdown of military discipline and rioting by soldiers.
 They destroyed buildings containing service records, a loss that later made it difficult for many to gain Confederate pensions from state governments.

-Throughout the war, women in Shreveport did much to assist the soldiers fighting mostly far to the east.
-Historian John D. Winters writes of them in The Civil War in Louisiana (1963):

-The women of Shreveport and vicinity labored long hours over their sewing machines to provide their men with adequate underclothing and uniforms.
-After the excitement of Fort Sumter, there was a great rush to get the volunteer companies ready and off to New Orleans ...
-Forming a Military Aid Society, the ladies of Shreveport requested donations of wool and cotton yarn for knitting socks.
-Joined by others, the Society collected blankets for the wounded and gave concerts and tableaux to raise funds.
-Tickets were sold for a diamond ring given by the mercantile house of Hyams and Brothers ...

-A Confederate minstrel show gave two performances to raise money for the war effort in Shreveport in December 1862.
-The Shreveport Ladies Aid Society announced a grand dress ball for April 6, 1863.
-That same month students at the Mansfield Female College, in Mansfield in De Soto Parish, presented a vocal and instrumental concert to support the war.

 The Red River, opened by Shreve in the 1830s, remained navigable throughout the Civil War.
 But seasonal water levels got so low at one point that Union Admiral David Dixon Porter was trapped with his gunboats north of Alexandria.
 His engineers quickly constructed a temporary dam to raise the water level and free his fleet.

 In 1873, Shreveport lost 759 citizens in an 80-day period to a yellow fever epidemic, with over 400 additional victims eventually succumbing.
 The total death toll from August through November was approximately 1,200.
+In aggregate it is estimated that around one quarter of the population of Shreveport was lost, making it one of the deadliest local epidemics in American history.
+Around 800 were interred in a mass grave at Oakland Cemetery.
 Five Roman Catholic priests in the city and two religious sisters died while caring for yellow fever victims in the city.

+Providence Academy was established for African American students in the city.